Marwin Hitz

-Marwin Hitz (born 18 September 1987) is a Swiss professional footballer who plays as a goalkeeper for Swiss Super League club Basel and the Switzerland national team.
+Marwin Hitz (born 18 September 1987) is a Swiss former professional footballer who played as a goalkeeper.

 Club career

 Early career

 Born in St. Gallen, Hitz was signed by his hometown club when he was nine years old.
 He represented the club at youth level, and regularly played for the reserve team from 2005 to 2007.
-The closest he got to the first team was as a unused substitute in 2005 and 2006.
+The closest he got to the first team was as an unused substitute in 2005 and 2006.
 In the 2007–08 season, he went on loan to Yverdon-Sport, and then to Winterthur, ending the season as first-choice goalkeeper at the latter club.

 Wolfsburg

 On 2 September 2008, Hitz signed for Bundesliga club VfL Wolfsburg.
-He mainly played for the reserve team, but he was a unused substitute for two matches in early 2009.
+He mainly played for the reserve team, but he was an unused substitute for two matches in early 2009.
 He made his debut for the first team in a Europa League match against the Spanish team Villarreal, and made his Bundesliga debut in a match against Schalke 04.
 While at Wolfsburg, he initially deputised for André Lenz and then mid-season signing Diego Benaglio, who he failed to displace.
 In fact, the six appearances he made during the 2010–11 season (his personal best at the club), was due to Benaglio tearing his abductor muscle and later, not being in the squad.